-LD 274 Part A & Language An Act Making Unified Appropriations and Allocations for the Expenditures of State Government, Highway Fund and Other Funds, and Changing Certain Provisions of the Law Necessary to the Proper Operations of State Government for the Fiscal Years Ending June 30, 2026 and June 30, 2027 (Emergency) (Governor's Bill) (Sponsored by Rep. Crafts of Newcastle)
+LD 274 An Act Making Unified Appropriations and Allocations for the Expenditures of State Government, Highway Fund and Other Funds, and Changing Certain Provisions of the Law Necessary to the Proper Operations of State Government for the Fiscal Years Ending June 30, 2026 and June 30, 2027 (Emergency) (Governor's Bill) (Sponsored by Rep. Crafts of Newcastle) Emergency Enacted; PL 2025, c.
+9 (3/21/25)

-This emergency bill is the Governor's proposed Highway Fund biennial state budget for FY 2026 and FY 2027.
-Of municipal interest this emergency bill: (1) allocates roughly \$31 million in both FY 2026 and FY 2027 for distribution to municipalities under the Local Road Assistance Program (LRAP), which represents a \$6 million increase over the FY 2025 distribution; and in Part H, clarifies that the portion of the Department of Transportation's budget distributed to municipalities via LRAP is 9% of departments' funding for "general construction and maintenance of highways and bridges."
+This emergency act authorizes Highway Fund appropriations for FY 2026 and FY 2027 and of municipal interest: (1) allocates roughly \$31 million in both years of the biennium for distribution to municipalities under the Local Road Assistance Program (LRAP); and (2) clarifies that the portion of the Department of Transportation's budget distributed to municipalities via LRAP is 9% of the departments' funding for "general construction and maintenance of highways and bridges."

-LD 269 Resolve, Regarding Legislative Review of Portions of Chapter 375: No Adverse Environmental Effect Standards of the Site Location of Development Act, a Major Substantive Rule of the Department of Environmental Protection (Emergency) (Sponsored by Rep. Doudera of Camden)
+LD 269 Resolve, Regarding Legislative Review of Portions of Chapter 375: No Adverse Environmental Effect Standards of the Site Location of Development Act, a Major Substantive Rule of the Department of Environmental Protection (Emergency) (Sponsored by Rep. Doudera of Camden) Emergency Passed; Resolves 2025, c.
+58 (6/10/25)

-This emergency resolve provides for legislative review of portions of Chapter 375: No Adverse Environmental Effect Standards of the Site Location of Development Act, a major substantive rule of the Department of Environmental Protection.
+As amended by the committee, this emergency resolve provides for final adoption of portions of Chapter 375: No Adverse Environmental Effect Standards of the Site Location of Development Act, a major substantive rule of the Department of Environmental Protection, provided that certain changes to the proposed rule are implemented.

-LD 266 An Act to Require the Updating of Voter Registration Signatures (Sponsored by Rep. Smith of Palermo)

-Beginning on January 1, 2026, this bill provides that a voter signature in the central voter registration (CVR) system is valid for five years.
-The bill also requires municipal registrars to annually review the system and notify and provide voters whose signatures will expire in the current calendar year with a registration update form authorized by the Secretary of State.
+LD 266 An Act to Require the Updating of Voter Registration Signatures (Sponsored by Rep. Smith of Palermo) DEAD annually review the system and notify and provide voters whose signatures will expire in the current calendar year with a registration update form authorized by the Secretary of State.
 Municipal registrars are also required to load a voter's updated signature into the CVR.